VitaliiTsilnyk/NGettext/README.md

 NGettext [![Build Status](https://travis-ci.org/neris/NGettext.svg?branch=master)](https://travis-ci.org/neris/NGettext) [![Build Status](https://ci.appveyor.com/api/projects/status/oc151pvllqqy0po9?svg=true)](https://ci.appveyor.com/project/neris/ngettext)
 ========

-Copyright (C) 2012-2016 Neris Ereptoris <http://neris.ws/>.

-Just another one GNU/Gettext implementation for .NET.
+A cross-platform .NET implementation of the GNU/Gettext library.
-Works fine on Microsoft .NET Framework version 2.0 or higher, Mono and even on .NET Core.
+This fully managed library works fine on **Microsoft .NET Framework** version 2.0 or higher, **Mono** and **.NET Core** even on full-AOT runtimes.
+It is fully **COM** and **CLS** compatible.

 This implementation loads translations directly from gettext *.mo files (no need to compile a satellite assembly) and can handle multiple translation domains and multiple locales in one application instance.
-It supports both little-endian and big-endian MO files, automatic (header-based) encoding detection.
+NGettext supports both little-endian and big-endian MO files, automatic (header-based) encoding detection and (optional) plural form rules parsing.

 By default, NGettext uses pre-compiled plural form rules for most known locales.
-You can enable plural form rule parsing from *.mo file headers or use a custom plural rules (see description below).
+You can enable plural form rule parsing from *.mo file headers (see `MoCompilingPluralLoader` description below) or use a custom plural rules passed to your Catalog instance through API.

-Why not others?
+Why NGettext?
 ---------------

+There are other GNU/Gettext implementations for C#, but they all have some huge disadvantages.

 **Why not Mono.Unix.Catalog?**
 Mono's Catalog is just a bindings to three native functions (bindtextdomain, gettext, and ngettext).
 It does not support multiple domains/locales and contexts.
 It is not cross-patform, it have problems with Windows OS.